google/ExoPlayer/ui-components.md

 ~~~
 {: .language-xml}

-The code snippet above illustrates that `PlayerView` provides several
+The snippet above illustrates that `StyledPlayerView` provides several
 attributes.
 These attributes can be used to customize the view's behavior, as
 well as its look and feel.
 Most of these attributes have corresponding setter
 methods, which can be used to customize the view at runtime.
 The
-[`PlayerView`][] Javadoc documents these attributes and setter methods in more
+[`StyledPlayerView`][] Javadoc lists these attributes and setter methods in
-detail.
+more detail. [`PlayerView`][] defines similar attributes.

-Once the `PlayerView` is declared in the layout file, it can be looked up in the
+Once the view is declared in the layout file, it can be looked up in the
 `onCreate` method of the activity:

 ~~~